Information decomposition in complex systems via machine learning: Implementation specifics

 where $R_{ij}$ is the distance between particles $i$ and $j$.
 The same expression was used to compute $G_B$, the structure functions for the type B particles in the local neighborhood.
 The width parameter $\delta$ was equal to 50\% of each radius interval.

 After computing the 100 values summarizing each local neighborhood, the training and validation sets were normalized with the mean and standard deviation of each structure function across the training set.
-The best validation results from a logarithmic scan over values for the $C$ parameter were used for the value of the SVM accuracy in Fig.~\ref{fig:glass}.
+The best validation results from a logarithmic scan over twenty values from $10^{-3}$ to $10^1$ for the $C$ parameter were used for the value of the SVM accuracy in Fig.~\ref{fig:glass} of the main text.

 For the distributed IB, each of the 100 scalar values for the structure functions were input to their own MLP consisting of 2 layers of 128 units with \texttt{tanh} activation.
 The embedding dimension of each $U_i$ was 32.
 Then the 100 embeddings were concatenated for input to the predictive model, which was an MLP consisting of 3 layers of 256 units with \texttt{tanh} activation.
 The output was a single logit to classify whether the particle at the center is the locus of imminent rearrangement.
-We increased $\beta$ in equally spaced logarithmic steps from $10^{-6}$ to 1 over 250 epochs (an epoch is one pass through the training data).
+We increased $\beta$ in equally spaced logarithmic steps from $10^{-6}$ to 1 over 250 epochs (an epoch is one pass through the training data); these hyperparameters were selected based on peak validation performance.
 The batch size was 256.
 The Adam optimizer was used with a learning rate of $10^{-4}$.